Borders: In Kelso, on minor roads south of A698, north of River Tweed, at Kelso Abbey.

 Much of the church and abbey were destroyed by the English in raids of 1544 and then in 1545.
 The Earl of Hertford ravaged the Borders with an army of mostly foreign mercenaries.
 He seized the burgh of Kelso, but the abbey was garrisoned and took refuge in the tower of the church.
 They held off the English army, but some of the garrison escaped by climbing down the walls with ropes, while others fought on.
 The remaining garrison was eventually overwhelmed, and taken prisoner before being put to the sword.

-The abbey was then partly dismantled by the English, and it was dissolved in 1560, while the property of the abbey eventually went to the Kerrs of Cessford.
+The abbey was then partly dismantled by the English, and it was dissolved in 1560, while the valuable lands and property of the abbey eventually went to the Kerrs of Cessford.
 They built the magnificent Floors Castle.
 Mary, Queen of Scots, visited in 1566.
 The west transept was used as the parish church and a school was established by the church, which was attended by Sir Walter Scott, but little else now remains.

 There were at least two bastle houses in the burgh of Kelso, and the burgh and abbey are marked on Blaeu’s map of Lauderdale as ‘Kailso’.